hustvl/SparseInst/README.md

 `This project is under active development, please stay tuned!` &#9749;

+* `[2022-10-19]`: We provide the implementation and inference code based on [MindSpore](https://www.mindspore.cn/), a nice and efficient Deep Learning framework.
+Thanks [Ruiqi Wang](https://github.com/RuiqiWang00) for this kind contribution!

 * `[2022-8-9]`: We provide the FLOPs counter [`get_flops.py`](./tools/get_flops.py) to obtain the FLOPs/Parameters of SparseInst.
 This update also includes some bugfixs.

 * `[2022-7-17]`: `Faster`&#128640;:  SparseInst now supports [training and inference with **FP16**](https://github.com/hustvl/SparseInst#-sparseinst-with-fp16).
 Inference with FP16 improves the speed by **30\%**. `Robust`: we replace the `Sigmoid + Norm` with [`Softmax`](configs/sparse_inst_r50_giam_softmax.yaml) for numerical stability, especially for ONNX. `Easy-to-Use`: we provide the [script](./onnx/convert_onnx.py) for exporting SparseInst to ONNX models.